micahtml/Data-Analysis/basketball-reference.com/Plotly/README.md

 2. Open the terminal and navigate to the cloned repository.

-3. Install the required libraries using the following command:

-## How to Use It

-To use the project, follow these steps:

-1. Clone the project repository.

-2. Install the required Python libraries using pip: Pandas and Matplotlib.
+3. Install the required Python libraries using pip: Pandas and Matplotlib.

-3. Run the main script "main.py" to perform the data analysis and generate the visualizations.
+4. Run the main script "main.py" to perform the data analysis and generate the visualizations.

-4. The output visualizations will be saved in the "output" directory.

 5. To customize the analysis, modify the code in the "main.py" script.

+That's it!
+You can now use this program to analyze the performance of NBA players and predict the top MVP candidates based on their stats.

 ## License